+Her comment sparked outrage among the dance community, especially from prominent male dancers in the industry.
+Spencer posted an apology on social media before filming a dedicated interview with three successful male dancers in an effort to learn more about them and their professional careers.
 A few days later, anchors on other news channels continued with the “bullying” behavior and continued to belittle boys in dance, all while poking fun at Spencer’s heartfelt apology.

 Things You Can Do to Support Young Male Dancers

-Whether your son is begging for ballet classes or you don’t even have kids of your own but want to be encouraging, welcoming, and accepting of boy dancers, there a few things you can do:
+Whether your son is begging for ballet classes or you don’t even have kids of your own but want to be encouraging, welcoming, and accepting of male dancers, there a few things you can do:

-- Share stories like this one to increase awareness of the issues facing male dancers
+Share stories like this one to increase awareness of the issues facing male dancers.

-- Support your child if he’s a boy that loves to dance.
+Support your child if he’s a boy that loves to dance.
 Show him videos of male dancers on TV and share this story with them.

 Hire dancers for your events, meetings, and parties.
 More awareness in people’s everyday lives that men dance too is an amazing way to see, in real-time, how important male dancers are to the bigger picture in entertainment.